lealceldeiro/gems/CleanCode/Chapter11/README.md

 ![Image of a diagram showing how to separate construction from use using the abstract factory method](./image/separate_construct_factory.png "Separate construct from Use")

 ### Dependency Injection

+A powerful mechanism for separating construction from use is _Dependency Injection_ (DI), the application of _Inversion of Control_ (IoC) to dependency management.
+Inversion of Control moves secondary responsibilities from an object to other objects that are dedicated to the purpose, thereby supporting the _Single Responsibility Principle_.

+## Scaling Up